xyzcoder/xyzcoder.github.io/_posts/2019-11-10-how-i-successfully-created-my-blog-and-maintaining-at-free-of-cost-using-jekyll-and-github-pages-part-2.md

 ```

 # Front Matter
-Front matter is the  section present in the starting of a file and this will be processed by Jekyll.
+Frontmatter is the section present at the starting of a file and this will be processed by Jekyll.
 This is the YAML syntax and it should be present in the starting and between 3 dashes as opening and closing.
 <br>
 For example
 ```